 As electrification accelerates across the U.S., grid reliability is entering a critical phase.
 The North American Electric Reliability Corporation (NERC) has issued a stark warning: surging electricity demand is outpacing infrastructure, posing heightened blackout risks across multiple regions.

 Driven by the rapid rise of data centers, electrified transportation, AI development, and reshoring of manufacturing, demand for electricity is projected to grow faster than previously anticipated.
-At the same time, traditional baseload resources, such as coal and aging nuclear facilities, are retiring or scaling back, leaving a narrower margin for error in meeting peak load conditions.
+At the same time, traditional baseload resources (coal and aging nuclear facilities) are retiring or scaling back, leaving a narrower margin for error in meeting peak load conditions.

 NERC's latest Long-Term Reliability Assessment identifies key regions under stress, including parts of the Midwest, Southeast, and West.
 The report emphasizes that without substantial investment in dispatchable resources, transmission upgrades, and grid-flexible technologies, the nation's energy system could face serious reliability challenges over the next decade.